Article 1 – Definitions

 Article 14 – Registration and Monitoring

-3. Lessons learned from complaints are used to improve policies, protocols, and quality of care.
+• Lessons used to improve policies and quality of care.

-This complaints procedure enters into force on 01/04/2025 and replaces any earlier versions.The procedure is reviewed annually as part of Rainbow Care & Coaching’s quality assurance cycle.
+This complaints procedure is reviewed annually as part of Rainbow Care & Coaching’s quality assurance cycle, and updated as required by changes in law, regulation, or organisational practice.